 Think about this:

 The amount of exercise your dog needs depends on the type of breed, age and physical health of your pet.
 It’s best to talk to your Veterinarian about an exercise program that will suit your dog.
 Take into consideration the outside temperature.
 If it is very hot outside, your dog’s paws can burn and they can become dehydrated.
 If it's cold and icy, salt on the pavement can irritate your dog's paws.
-Find out how to protect your dog’s paws from extreme heat and ice.
+Find out how to protect your dog’s paws from hot pavement and ice.

 Balancing life can be tricky.
 Work, kids, responsibilities, deadlines.
 I know for me, I would love an extra 4 hours in my day and I don’t even have kids yet!
 So, here is my challenge for you.